Evaluating Semantic Variation in Text-to-Image Synthesis: A Causal Perspective: Introduction

 We propose a novel metric, called SemVarEffect, to evaluate the causality of semantic variations between inputs and outputs of T2I models.
 Our approach uses inputs' semantics as the only intervention to evaluate the average causal effect (ACE) of this intervention on outputs' semantic variations, that is, the contribution of inputs to outputs.
 A significant ACE would indicate that the T2I model can effectively capture and reflect input semantic variations.
 On the contrary, a small ACE, such as the 0.09 shown in Fig.~\ref{fig:pipeline}, exposes a considerable weakness in the T2I model's ability to understand and respond to sentence semantics.

 To facilitate the evaluation, we present a new benchmark, called SemVarBench.
-To avoid overt literal differences, semantic variations are achieved through two types of linguistic permutations~\cite{DBLP:journals/jsemantics/Gerner12}: permutation-variance, where different word orders result in different meanings, and permutation-invariance, where the meaning remains unchanged regardless of word orders.
+To avoid overt literal differences, semantic variations are achieved through two types of linguistic permutations~\citep{DBLP:journals/jsemantics/Gerner12}: permutation-variance, where different word orders result in different meanings, and permutation-invariance, where the meaning remains unchanged regardless of word orders.
 Utilizing pre-defined templates and rules as the guidance in the generation stage, followed by a large amount of annotation and hard sample selection in the validation stage, we constructed a benchmark comprising 11,454 samples, where 10,806 are in the training set and 648 are in the test set.
 We experimented with a variety of T2I models using our proposed benchmark and metric.
 The results show that even SOTA models like CogView-3-Plus and Ideogram 2 struggle, achieving scores far from the ideal, which highlights the need for further advancements in handling semantic variations.

-Our contributions are summarized as follows: (1) We are the first to conduct a comprehensive investigation into the problem of semantic variations in T2I models.
-(2) We propose SemVarEffect, a novel metric specifically designed to measure the causality between semantic variations in inputs and outputs of T2I synthesis.
-(3) We propose SemVarBench, a high-quality, expert-annotated benchmark for evaluating semantic variations in T2I synthesis, avoiding predictable literal differences and focusing on two key linguistic permutations: permutation-variance and permutation-invariance.
-This benchmark sets a new standard for evaluating T2I models on semantic understanding.
-(4) We conduct a comprehensive benchmarking of SOTA T2I models on SemVarBench, revealing significant limitations in their handling of semantic variations.
-Our findings suggest several areas for improvement, including text encoding and cross-modal semantic alignment techniques, and offer insights into the challenges posed by different types of semantic variations.
+Our key contributions are: (1) A first systematic study of semantic variations in T2I synthesis, investigating the causal relationship between input text variations and output images.
+(2) SemVarEffect: A metric quantifying how semantic variations in input text affect T2I output quality.
+(3) SemVarBench: An expert-annotated benchmark evaluating semantic variations in T2I synthesis through permutation-variance and permutation-invariance tests.
+(4) Comprehensive evaluation of SOTA T2I models, revealing significant limitations in handling semantic variations and distinct challenges posed by different variation types, while identifying specific areas for improvement.